TUDelftNAS/Delftvisor/design/design.md

 TODO Does it happen that a packet for a tenant generates a TTL PacketIn when arriving at the switch instead of on the dec-ttl actions?
 In that case the slice/tenant needs to be discovered looking the the PBB tag.

+The buffer-id maps do not need to be maintained since if the buffer doesn't exist anymore on the switch is the error message just forwarded back to the tenant.
+If a buffer-id would be re-used by a switch is the entry deleted from all virtual switches and does the PacketOut return an error from the Hypervisor.

 ### FlowRemoved

 Some rules from the tenant become 2 rules in the physical switch (group action in the write-action instruction).
 Make sure that stays consistent.

 Only forward if the controller Async request filter says the controller wants to receive these packets.